pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

-# A Fetch API and Modular approach demo: A Complete Employee Directory Site
+# An Advanced Demo - A Complete Employee Directory Site

   - Eventually, this will be adapted to be a how-to tutorial